kivanctezoren/ccnn-uq-bootstrap/README.md

 The authors choose the infamous [Deep Ensembles](https://proceedings.neurips.cc/paper/2017/file/9ef2ed4b7fd2c810847ffa5fa85bce38-Paper.pdf)[3] method and a shallow CNN, [LeNet-5](http://yann.lecun.com/exdb/publis/pdf/lecun-01a.pdf)[4] as baselines to compare their methods against.
 In order to do so, they consider the following metrics:

 * Average length of the 95% confidence interval of the predictions of the model, shorter interval implying lower uncertainty
-* Average log-likelihood, i.e the average cross-entropy by each bootstrap sampling iteration, or more formally:
+* Average log-likelihood, i.e. the average cross-entropy by each bootstrap sampling iteration, or more formally:
  $$ L = \frac{1}{B} \sum_{b=1}^B \sum_{i=1}^N H(p_i^b, y_i)$$
  where $H(;)$ is the cross-entropy function, $B$ stands for the number of bootstrap sampling iterations, $p^b_i$ stands for the probability output of the classifier for the given input and $y_i$ stands for the ground truth label.